2022 Durham Region municipal elections: Whitby

 Whitby elected 1 mayor, 4 regional councillors, and 4 local councillors in 1 of 4 wards.

 The following are the unofficial results in the Town of Whitby.

 Mayor

 Local councillor Deidre Newman, regional councillor Elizabeth Roy and Evan Griffiths are the candidates to replace incumbent mayor Don Mitchell who is not running for re-election.

 Regional Councillors

+Elected by plurality block voting, with each voter casting up to four votes.